TheoLeanse/CVdraft/draft.md

 ## Theo Leanse

-I like knots: I like to solve conceptual complexity with simple solutions.
-From frustation at feeling lost to enjoying a meaty problem: thanks to seeing problem solving as a practicable skill.

-I'm struck by [Rich Hickey's thoughts](https://www.youtube.com/watch?v=f84n5oFoZBc) on problem solving as a skill to practice, and an important focus above specific methodologies, but I've found great value in Hickey's recommendation of George Polya's 'How to Solve It', and the Makers Academy focus on BDD, Design Patterns and Anti-Patterns. how to break it down into smaller parts, how to simplify something complex.
+Junior developer in love with simple solutions to meaty problems, applying Design Patterns and Anti-Patterns, the lessons from George Polya's 'How to Solve It', and the metholodologes of TDD and BDD.

-I think my greatest value is in my experience (ie having learned from perspective and variety, learning different things, understanding different approaches) and self-motivation and self-discipline of a seasoned freelancer.
+Having learned from perspective and variety of professional experience, I'm quick to learn and adapt to different approaches, displaying the self-motivation and self-discipline of a seasoned freelancer.

 I take real care in the code I write and I want to become a bloody good developer.